 6 days is pretty short to travel to a stretched-out province like Gansu and making the most of it would have been difficult on our own.
 Peter Huang from Silk Road Expeditions organised our tailor-made tour with the right balance of culture, nature, history and the necessary rest stops.

 You can reach Peter and his team at Wechat ID silkroadexpeditions

 Get yourself travel insurance and have a stress-free trip!
 Protect yourself from possible injury and theft while travelling.
 World Nomads has good and affordable cover for short term trips.

 Not everything on the web is accessible in China, but a good and reliable vpn helps.
-We tried a few and Astrill is working the best.
+We tried a few and Astrill or PIA are working the best.